London Theatre – The Best Shows Right Now

 Witness For The Prosecution | London County Hall

-And a revival of Agatha Christie’s shorter-running play (read: fewer than 60 years), Witness For The Prosecution, is certainly one to buck the trend.
-Given an atmospheric twist by director Lucy Bailey; it’s performed in the rarely accessible (and suitably ‘20s) courtroom of London County Hall.
+A revival of Agatha Christie’s shorter-running play (read: fewer than 60 years), Witness For The Prosecution is performed in the rarely accessible (and suitably ‘20s) courtroom of London County Hall.
 Expect more twists and turns than a poorly made pretzel.

 Dinner before: Homely ramen at Yamagoya